Fechin/reference/README.md

 <summary>Programming</summary>

 - [Kubernetes](https://quickref.me/kubernetes.html): This page contains a list of commonly used kubectl commands and flags.
-- [ES6](https://quickref.me/es6.html): A quick reference cheatsheet of what's new in JavaScript for ES2015, ES2016, ES2017, ES2018 and beyond
+- [ES6](https://quickref.me/es6.html): A quick reference cheat sheet of what's new in JavaScript for ES2015, ES2016, ES2017, ES2018 and beyond
 - [MATLAB](https://quickref.me/matlab.html): This quick reference cheat sheet provides an example introduction to using the [MATLAB](https://mathworks.cn/) scientific computing language to get started quickly
 - [C](https://quickref.me/c.html): C quick reference cheat sheet that provides basic syntax and methods.
 - [INI](https://quickref.me/ini.html): This is a quick reference cheat sheet for understanding and writing INI-format configuration files.